GameBuilder101/FridayNightRewrite/README.md

 - A port of the original FNF with subtle improvements

 **Technical features:**
+- **Runtime Haxe script loading!** This means you can add custom Haxe scripts to your mods that can do almost anything!
+(Though with some limitations to prevent malicious scripts.)
 - A new mod loading system, where mods can set dependencies and override other mods.
-This means you can have mods... of mods!
+Additionally, mods can set what version they are (and what dependency versions they expect) and even use a URL to detect if a mod is outdated.
 - Animations and other stuff for sprites can be defined in a JSON file alongside any PNG file and loaded in dynamically
 - If a sound has variants, these can be defined in JSON files.
 These JSON files can also define their volumes
 - Support for character sprite variants.
 For instance: Week 5 in FNF loads a christmas version of BF's sprite.
 With this system though, you could also have a custom character with a christmas version which gets automatically loaded in Week 5 songs
 - Custom arrow types
 - **COMmeNTEd cODE?!?!?!?!?!?!?!??!?!?!?!! :scream::scream::scream:**
 - And much more!

-**Note:**
-- The engine does not currently support LUA scripting (this is a planned feature for the future).
-Though, it *is* powerful enough on its own to achieve general things without need for scripting.

 ## How to Set Up
 1. Go to https://haxe.org/download/ and download Haxe version 4.2.5 **(This is a different version number compared to vanilla FNF!!!!)**